marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Rebase caveats

-Rewriting history can lead to predictible yet unexpected results.
+Rewriting history can lead to predictable yet unexpected results.

 Suppose we create a new file with some lines and a commit for each line.